How to Get Free Maps for Survival Kits

 The Final Word

 Printing a free survival map for your various survival kits is pretty easy.
-Make sure it covers enough area to be useful and that you protect it from the elements and you will be set.
+Make sure it covers enough area to be useful, and that you protect it from the elements, and you will be set.

-If you are looking for more free resources check out:
+If you are looking for more free resources, check out:

-• Practical guides and tips
+• Practical prepping guides and tips

 • < 0.4% of people unsubscribe

-How to Get Free Survival Maps
+How to Get Free Survival Maps.

 Sean Gold

-I am an engineer, Air Force veteran, emergency manager, husband, dad, and experienced prepper.
+I'm Sean Gold, the founder of TruePrepper.
+I am also an engineer, Air Force veteran, emergency manager, husband, dad, and avid prepper.
 I developed emergency and disaster plans around the globe and responded to many attacks and accidents as a HAZMAT technician.
-I have been exposed to deadly chemical agents, responded to biological incidents, and dealt with natural disasters.
-Check out my full story here: Sean's Story
+Sharing practical preparedness is my passion.

 • Hey there!
 The USGS US Topo Quadrangles aren’t in a format to print in 8.5 x 11 … how do you suggest I print them, so I don’t mess up the precise scaling?